Blog

 THE COLLEGIATE SHAG, FROM STUDENTS TO CARTOONS

+Collegiate Shag can be defined as a direct emanation of the Charleston.
+It is characterised by a rich vocabulary of movements from different original African-American dances.
+It became popular in the 1930s especially among students, hence the term Collegiate.
+In reality, this dance was not linked to academic structures, but was popular among young people in the various music schools, who invented faster and faster figures in order to excel.
+Lo Shag ha infatti bisogno più di energia che di grazia.
 It is usually danced using a 6-step pattern in closed positions, although open figures are not lacking.
 Leader and follower, in closed positions, take each other's hand and hold it in the air above their heads.
 Depending on the rhythm, shag can be subdivided into single, double or triple.
-In the case of collegiate shag it is a double and is known for its basic step, small jumps that create the typical 'rocking' feeling and a high energy in the footwork that differentiates it from other forms of swing and other types of shag such as 'Carolina Shag' or 'St Louis Shag'.
-To some, the dancers are reminiscent of those cartoon characters, from Bugs Bunny to Beep Beep the elusive running bird in Wile E. Coyote, who move their feet in a whirling rhythm, while remaining rigid, almost impassive, in the rest of the body.
+In the case of collegiate shag it is a double and is known for its basic step, small jumps that create the typical ‘rocking’ feeling and a high energy in the footwork that differentiates it from other forms of swing and other types of shag such as ‘Carolina Shag’ or ‘St Louis Shag’.
+To some, the dancers remind one of those cartoon characters, from Bugs Bunny to Beep Beep the running bird in Wile E. Coyote, who move their feet at a whirling pace, while remaining rigid, almost impassive, in the rest of their bodies.
 It's a fanciful and in some ways unrealistic image, but one that makes the point...

 BOOGIE WOOGIE: FROM JUST STEPS TO ROCK & ROLL